Harpo3/archsimian/README.md

 1. Rate all tracks in MediaMonkey you want to include in ArchSimian.
 You should have 2,000 or more.
 MediaMonkey should be "auto-organizing" your library and filenames <b> must</b> not have any spaces in them.
 Your music library directory tree must look like ->  <i>Drive:/artist/album/song</i> in Windows.
 If your tracks and directories are not formatted this way, ArchSimian <b>will not run</b>.

-2. Youn can include or exclude new tracks from your playlist.
+2. You can include or exclude new tracks from being added to your playlist.
 If you include them, a one-star rating is special in ArchSimian.
 Assign one-star in MediaMonkey for new tracks you have not yet rated.
 This identifies new tracks in the selection process.
 You can also set the frequency for inserting a new track (i.e. every 10 songs).
 The tag fields in MediaMonkey for "Grouping" and "Custom2" are special to ArchSimian, so if you are currently using these fields, you may have to change them (if so, read details).

 3. Assign zero stars in MediaMonkey to exclude tracks from the ArchSimian-produced playlist.